3 years full-time

 In the first year of your degree, we’ll introduce you to the undergraduate study of English and Philosophy.
 Our modules will give you the skills you need to start doing literary and philosophical research, and advice on how to combine the two disciplines.

-English/Philosophy students take the following three modules in English, which are worth 20 credits each.
+As an English/Philosophy student, you will take the following three modules in English, which are worth 20 credits each.
 These modules are designed to lay the foundation of literary study for your whole degree.

 You will also take a further 60 credits in Philosophy: